ODIM-Project/ODIM/docs/README.md

 }
 ```

-> **NOTE**: Reset your system if prompted in your response message.
+> **NOTE**: Reset your system only if prompted in your response message id.
 After the system reset, the new volume is available.
+For a success message id, system reset is not required.

 ### Deleting a volume